UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_03.md

 When most people agree on using more or less the same structure for organizing their projects, good things will happen.

 It will be much easier for people to collaborate with each other.
 It will also be easier for yourself to manage your project as it grows in complexity.

+Let's have closer looks at each of these directories in the next slide!

 ---